CyanSorcery/blobun_mini/blobun_mini.bin/linux/readme.txt

 Unless of course, you've already played it.
 Then we hope you enjoyed it!

 If you enjoyed this and want more, please look up Blobun!
-The full experience features 140 unique puzzles over the span of 8 worlds.
+The full experience features 140 unique puzzles over the span of 8 worlds, a puzzle editor with player-made puzzles available for download, and more!

 CONTROLS:
 Arrow keys: Move around